mmha-28/mmha-28/README.md

 MV-Mamba is the final multimodal model.
 The filename also indicates the number of frames used during training (e.g., MV-Mamba_f16.pth was trained with --num_frames=16).

-Then, run the script, updating the --num_frames parameter and specifying the appropriate paths for --log_dir and --model_path
+Then, run the script, updating the --num_frames parameter and specifying the appropriate paths for MODEL_PATH.

    ```
    python3 run_test.py